ringecosystem/collaboration/grant/projects/offchain-subnames.md

 1. Implement a ERC-3668 compatible OffchainResolver contract on Ethereum.
 2. Implement a DarwiniaSubnameRegistry contract on Darwinia Chain.
 3. Implement a gateway to facilitate communication between Ethereum and Darwinia Chain.
+4. Deploy the contracts to testnets to do testing.
-4. Contracts audit with devs from Darwinia community.
+5. Contracts audit with devs from Darwinia community.
-5. Deploy the contracts to testnets to do testing.
+6. Deploy to mainnets.
-6. Write documentation.
+7. Write documentation.

 #### Deliverables: